 - garnish: chopped fresh cilantro

 Place garlic in processor and mince.
-Add all other ingredients and process till combined.
+Add all other ingredients (except water) and process until combined.
 When thoroughly mixed remove about 3/4 cup of mixture and set aside.
 We will be using this for a sauce later.

 In a bowl stir together mustard, cilantro, lime juice, minced peppers, garlic, and spices.
 When thoroughly mixed remove about 3/4 cup of mixture and set aside.
 We will be using this for a sauce later.

 Spray grill with non stick spray and turn heat on med-high.
 Remove pork from marinade and place on hot grill.
-Throw away extra marinade.
-Cook pork over medium-high heat for about 20 minutes, turning every five minutes with bbq lid on.
+Discard the marinade used for pork.
+Cook pork over medium-high heat for about 20 minutes, turning every five minutes with bbq lid shut.
 When center of pork very light pink but cooked, remove from grill.
 Pork will continue cooking even after it is removed from the grill, so if you wait till the center is completely cooked it will be overdone.
-Cover with foil and let stand 5 minutes.
+Cover tenderloins with foil and let stand 5 minutes.
 While pork rests, place reserved marinade in a saucepan.
 Add 1/4 cup water, whisk and bring to a boil.
 Reduce heat and simmer 2 minutes.
 Pour over sliced pork, and serve.
 Garnish with cilantro if desired.
 Enjoy!

 MAY I PLEASE ASK A FAVOR?